Militarism: India

-The rise of militarism in India dates back to the British Raj with the establishment of several Indian independence movement organizations such as the Indian National Army led by Subhas Chandra Bose.
-The Indian National Army (INA) played a crucial role in pressuring the British Raj after it liberated the Andaman and Nicobar Islands with the help of Imperial Japan.

 After India gained independence in 1947, tensions with neighbouring Pakistan over the Kashmir dispute and other issues led the Indian government to emphasize military preparedness (see also the political integration of India).
 After the Sino-Indian War in 1962, India dramatically expanded its military which helped India win the Indo-Pakistani War of 1971.
 India became the third Asian country in the world to possess nuclear weapons, culminating in the tests of 1998.
 The Kashmiri insurgency and recent events including the Kargil War against Pakistan, assured that the Indian government remained committed to military expansion.
 The disputed Jammu and Kashmir territory in India is regarded as one of the world’s most militarized places.

 In recent years, the Indian government has increased the military expenditure of the 1.4 million-strong military across all branches and embarked on a rapid modernization program.

 Japan

 Japanese march into Zhengyangmen of Beijing after capturing the city in July 1937.

 In parallel with 20th-century German militarism, Japanese militarism began with a series of events by which the military gained prominence in dictating Japan's affairs.
 This was evident in 15th-century Japan's Sengoku period or Age of Warring States, where powerful samurai warlords (daimyōs) played a significant role in Japanese politics.
 Japan's militarism is deeply rooted in the ancient samurai tradition, centuries before Japan's modernization.
 Even though a militarist philosophy was intrinsic to the shogunates, a nationalist style of militarism developed after the Meiji Restoration, which restored the Emperor to power and began the Empire of Japan.
 It is exemplified by the 1882 Imperial Rescript to Soldiers and Sailors, which called for all members of the armed forces to have an absolute personal loyalty to the Emperor.

 In the 20th century (approximately in the 1920s), two factors contributed both to the power of the military and chaos within its ranks.
 One was the "Military Ministers to be Active-Duty Officers Law", which required the Imperial Japanese Army (IJA) and Imperial Japanese Navy (IJN) to agree to the Ministry of Army position in the Cabinet.
 This essentially gave the military veto power over the formation of any Cabinet in the ostensibly parliamentary country.
 Another factor was gekokujō, or institutionalized disobedience by junior officers.
 It was not uncommon for radical junior officers to press their goals, to the extent of assassinating their seniors.
 In 1936, this phenomenon resulted in the February 26 Incident, in which junior officers attempted a coup d'état and killed leading members of the Japanese government.
 The rebellion enraged Emperor Hirohito and he ordered its suppression, which was successfully carried out by loyal members of the military.